dheeraj-murali/nodejs-made-easy/README.md

 Although we can create custom modules, node.js ships with some built in modules (core module), which we can use in our applications

-when we are importing a core module we only need to provde the name of the module and not the path to it.
+> When we are importing a core module we only need to provde the name of the module and not the path to it.

 ```js
 //app.js